binarymachines/mercury/README_quasr.md

   service_module: <module_containing_service_object_classes>
 ```

-The `service_objects` config section contains references to service classes (long-running singletons loaded at application startup) in the project's specified service_module.
+The `service_objects` config section contains references to service classes (long-running singletons loaded at application startup) in the project's specified `service_module`.
 Each entry is named dictionary under a top-level alias, by which application code can look up a live service object instance at runtime.
-The entry must contain a valid class name in the class parameter, and an array of name-value pairs under the init_params parameter.
+The entry must contain a valid class name in the class parameter, and an array of name-value pairs under the `init_params` parameter.

 ### Sample config: